San Bernardino California Therapists

 You can imagine that, with these financial challenges, there is a high number of people with mental health issues in San Bernardino.

-Mental Health Statistics for San Bernardino
+Mental Health in San Bernardino

 San Bernardino has one of the highest rates of mental illness in the country.
 Over 12% of all residents suffer from a serious mental illness.
 The problem is that the county simply doesn’t have the resources to provide help to these people.

-The population in California has gone up by 7 million people in the last decade but the funding and resources has not increased.
+The population in California has gone up by 7 million people in the last decade but the funding and resources have not increased.
 The state has a difficult time keeping up with treatment.
-Given the high percentage of people suffering from a mental illness, it is unfortunate there are not more resources to help.
+Given the high percentage of people suffering from mental illness, it is unfortunate there are not more resources to help.

 Impact of Not Receiving Treatment in San Bernardino, California